 My older sister gave me the idea to review my oracle decks so I thought I would give it a try!
 Not too long ago, I published this post where I share my Tarot and Oracle Deck collection.
 However, in these posts, I’ll share my thoughts on the quality of the cards and showcase all the cards in the deck.
-With that being said, if you’re someone who doesn’t like card spoilers then you might want to skip this post or not stare at the pictures for too long.
+With that being said, if you’re someone who doesn’t like card spoilers then you might want to skip this post or not stare at the pictures below for too long as I will be showing all of the cards from this deck.
 To kick off this series I’ll be reviewing my first oracle deck which is the Believe in Your Own Magic Oracle Deck!

 This oracle deck is made by Amanda Lovelace (you may be familiar with her poetry books such as the princess saves herself in this one, the witch doesn’t burn in this one, and break your glass slippers) and illustrated by Janaina Medeiros.
 The deck contains 45-cards and a guidebook.
 The deck is divided into three sections, Princess, Mermaid, and Witch.
 The cards are beautifully illustrated in a fairytale art style and contain empowering words and messages.
 The deck is very inclusive and contains women of all different shapes, sizes, shades, ages, styles, and mermaids, the representation on these cards is amazing!

 DISCLAIMER: Links included in this post might be affiliate links.
 If you make a purchase with the links I provide, I may receive a small commission at no additional charge to you.